go2scope/MM-storage-api/README.md

 ## Conceptual Block Diagram of the Existing MM Java App
 ![alt text](./mm-existing.png)

-## Conceptual Block Diagram of the Python App
+## Conceptual Block Diagram of the New Python App
 ![alt text](./mm-python-app-2024-02-15-1225.png)

 The drawing shows the Python application as the controlling process, but it can be used in any language supported by the available MMCore wrappers.